AI-Newton: A Concept-Driven Physical Law Discovery System without Prior Physical Knowledge

-Performance of our proof-of-concept implementation was evaluated on two platforms: (1) an Intel Xeon Platinum 8370C (128 threads @ 3.500GHz) with NVIDIA A40 GPU, and (2) an Intel Xeon Silver 4314 (64 threads @ 3.400GHz) with NVIDIA GeForce RTX 4080 GPU, both configured with either 32 or 64 cores for parallel processing.
-With max trials set to 1200, the system demonstrated robust knowledge discovery capabilities, identifying approximately 90 physical concepts and 50 general laws on average across the test cases.
+We evaluated the performance of our proof-of-concept implementation on an Intel Xeon Platinum 8370C (128 threads @ 3.500GHz) platform with NVIDIA A40 GPU, configured with 64 cores for parallel processing.
+With max trials set to 1200 and an average runtime of 48 hours, the system demonstrated robust knowledge discovery capabilities, identifying approximately 90 physical concepts and 50 general laws on average across the test cases.
 The discoveries include significant general laws such as energy conservation and Newton's second law along with their relevant concepts, as shown in Fig.~\ref{fig:test cases}, providing complete explanatory for all experiments covering systems from simple to high-degree-of-freedom complex configurations.

-A typical discovery progression is illustrated in Fig.~\ref{fig:results}, which statistically analyzes the timing distribution of important concept discoveries.
-Except for the discovery of mass $m$ discussed in the KB section, spring constant $k$ emerged similarly in a horizontal spring-ball experiment.
-Standard gravity $g$ was defined as a constant by analyzing free-fall or projectile motion, where the vertical acceleration $a_z$ of the ball was invariant.
-In experiments with elastic collisions between balls, conservation of kinetic energy $T$ was discovered and proposed as a general law.
-Conservation of momentum $p$ was discovered in elastic collision experiments or celestial experiments.
-Through plausible reasoning, elastic potential energy $V_k$, gravitational potential energy near Earth's surface $V_g$, and universal gravitational potential energy $V_G$ were progressively defined.
-These were then incorporated with kinetic energy conservation to ultimately formulate the complete law of energy conservation.
-The discovery process for Newton's second law, centered on $a_{\kappa}$ where $\kappa\in\{x,y,z\}$, followed an analogous progression.
+Statistical discovery progression on 10 test cases is illustrated in Fig.~\ref{fig:results}, showing the timing distribution of important concept discoveries.
+This discovery progression exhibits an incremental pattern, where AI-Newton first explores simple concepts (e.g., mass) before advancing to more complex ones (e.g., force).
+For instance, gravitational acceleration $g$ is defined as a constant by analyzing free-fall or projectile motion, where the vertical acceleration $a_z$ of the ball is invariant.
+In experiments with elastic collisions between balls, conservation of kinetic energy $T$ is discovered and proposed as a general law.
+Through plausible reasoning, elastic potential energy $V_k$, gravitational potential energy near Earth's surface $V_g$, and universal gravitational potential energy $V_G$ are progressively defined when trying to apply the conservation of kinetic energy to inelastic experiments.
+These are then incorporated with kinetic energy conservation to ultimately formulate the complete law of energy conservation.
+The discovery of Newton's second law follows an analogous progression: it is first proposed in a simple experimental context and then generalized through plausible reasoning.